 Rufus Pichler is a partner in the Firm’s Technology Transactions Group.
 He is based in our San Francisco office and frequently also works out of our Berlin office.
 He has over 17 years of experience advising clients on a wide range of transactional matters involving technology and intellectual property.

-Among other things, Mr. Pichler advises companies in the wireless, computer and IT, semiconductor, biotechnology and pharmaceutical industries with respect to in- and out-licenses, cross-licensing arrangements, development, joint venture and collaboration, manufacturing, supply and distribution agreements and other transactions.
-In particular, Mr. Pichler has advised clients extensively in connection with complex patent licensing transactions, including patent exhaustion issues, patent sales and acquisitions, patent strategy, and intellectual property aspects of M&A transactions, both in the U.S. and other jurisdictions.
+Mr. Pichler advises companies in the mobile communications, computer and IT, semiconductor, Internet of Things, automotive, manufacturing, biotechnology, agri-tech, and pharmaceutical industries with respect to in- and out-licenses, cross-licensing arrangements, development, joint venture and collaboration, manufacturing, supply and distribution agreements and other transactions.

 Mr. Pichler has extensive experience counseling clients in connection with complex patent licensing transactions, including patent exhaustion issues, patent sales and acquisitions, FRAND licensing issues, and the development of defensive patent strategies, as well as intellectual property aspects of M&A transactions.

 Mr. Pichler is qualified to practice law in the US and in Germany and has specific expertise in international intellectual property matters and cross-border transactions involving the United States, Europe, and Asia.

 Clients he advised include AccuWeather, Astellas, Autodesk, Bayer, BlackBerry, DSP Group, Driscolls, Facebook, Fujitsu, Hitachi, Infineon, Intel, Novartis, Moody’s, Nikon, OculusVR, On Semiconductor, Otto Group, Panasonic, Stryker, Technicolor, and Toshiba, among others.